 When it fired up Dec.
 20, the system — manufactured and built by Connecticut-based Fuel Cell Energy and located on a former brownfield -– became the first such plant in North America.
 And at 15 megawatts — enough to power about 15,000 homes — it is the second largest in the world.

 It is only one of many, many additions to the state’s clean- and renewable-energy portfolio last year.

 “I think 2013 is going to be seen as a watershed year for the state of Connecticut when it comes to energy broadly and electricity in particular,” said Dan Esty, Connecticut’s commissioner of the Department of Energy and Environmental Protection.
 “We’ve seen a 10-fold increase in the deployment … of renewable power in 2013 over 2010, the year that Gov. (Dannel P.) Malloy was elected.”

-In addition to the fuel cell power plant, the state’s — that’s power that goes into the electric grid — went on line Dec.
+In addition to the fuel cell power plant, the state’s first grid scale solar farm — that’s power that goes into the electric grid — went on line Dec.
 23: five megawatts produced by 23,150 solar panels on 50 acres in Somers.
 Both have been purchased from their developers by Dominion, owner of Millstone Nuclear Power Station.